GiorgioGaratti/TTF_projects/README.md

 Here you can take a look at some of my projects.

-- 🌱 I’m currently learning JAVA, C, SQL, JAVASCRIPT, HTML, CSS, BASH SCRIPTING
+- 🌱 I’m currently learning JAVA, C, SQL, JAVASCRIPT/NODE.JS, HTML, CSS, BASH SCRIPTING
 - 📫 How to reach me: giorgio.garatti@gmail.com || www.linkedin.com/in/giorgio-garatti
 - 💬 Open for new collaborations...